Contact us

 1. Accessibility: Innovation through inclusion

-From 2025, the Accessibility Reinforcement Act (BFSG) will become binding – a turning point for UX design.
+From 2025, the German Accessibility Strengthening Act (BFSG) will become binding – a turning point for UX design.
 Accessible solutions not only promote inclusion.
 They improve usability for everyone.
 Adaptive designs such as scalable interfaces or voice control establish new standards and ensure greater customer loyalty, conversions and competitive advantages.
 A UX that is accessible to everyone is not only ethically correct, but also makes economic sense.

 Advantages of an accessible user experience:

-- Customer loyalty:
+1. Customer loyalty:

-An accessible website retains existing customers. - More conversions:
+An accessible website retains existing customers.

-Fewer cancellations lead to more completed transactions. - Image gain:
+Fewer cancellations lead to more completed transactions.

-Companies show that they are inclusive and progressive. - Competitive advantages:
+Companies show that they are inclusive and progressive.

-Differentiating features are created compared to the competition. - Increased productivity:
+Differentiating features are created compared to the competition.

 Accessible design is often also efficient design.